‘KUWTK’ Caitlyn Jenner Accepts Invite, Will Reportedly Attend The Trump Inauguration

 Reports say that even though most mainstream musicians and celebrities are taking a pass on an invite to the Trump inauguration, Keeping Up With the Kardashians star Caitlyn Jenner will accept her invitation to the inauguration and festivities.
-Jenner, who is a lifelong Republican and transgender activist, has thrown her support behind Donald Trump, and made it clear that she didn’t think that Hillary Clinton was right for the job.
+Jenner, who is a lifelong Republican and transgender activist, has thrown her support behind Donald Trump and made it clear that she didn’t think that Hillary Clinton was right for the job.

 Throughout the election, Caitlyn Jenner didn’t speak out in support of Donald Trump as much as she spoke out against Hillary Clinton, says the Inquisitr.
 Jenner said that in her opinion, Hillary Clinton did not care about women’s issues.
 Caitlyn Jenner claimed that the only thing that Hillary Clinton cared about was herself.
 Jenner said that a female president should feel strongly about the issues women face, and Hillary Clinton wasn’t that woman.